finbourne/lusid-sdk-python/sdk/docs/PropertyDefinitionsApi.md

 [EARLY ACCESS] UpdateDerivedPropertyDefinition: Update a pre-existing derived property definition

-This will fail if the property definition already exists
+This will fail if the property definition does not exist

 ### Example